 First Responders take on some of the most stressful and dangerous situations in modern life.
 They are the ones with the answers and the solutions and who are always expected to be in control.
 But when they can’t control their drinking or drug use, asking for help may seem like it isn’t even an option.
 If left hidden, these problems can become overwhelming and the situation can feel hopeless.

 The First Responders Addiction Treatment Program treats alcoholism and other dependencies, as well as trauma and PTSD.
 We understand what you’ve been through and there is hope.
 Whether you are active duty or retired, FRAT can help.

 With an active-duty officer at the helm, FRAT helps first responders get back on their feet.
 You can conquer addiction and return to family and community as a respected professional with this treatment program that serves the particular needs of first responders and combat veterans.

 What We Do

-- 21-28 day residential treatment (housing with other First Responders, use of a physical fitness center, store located on the campus)
+- 21- to 28-day residential substance abuse treatment (housing with other First Responders, use of a physical fitness center, store located on the campus)